particle-iot/docs/src/content/en/shared/mobile.md

 ## Usage

+SDK usage involves two basic classes: first is [SparkCloud](http://cocoadocs.org/docsets/Spark-SDK/0.2.6/Classes/SparkCloud.html) which is a singleton object that enables all basic cloud operations such as user authentication, device listing, claiming etc.
+Second class is [SparkDevice](http://cocoadocs.org/docsets/Spark-SDK/0.2.6/Classes/SparkDevice.html) which is an instance represnting a *claimed* device in the current user session.
+Each object enables device-specific operation such as: getting its info, invoking functions and reading variables from it.
 Full class and variables [Reference is available on Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) or consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Particle iOS Cloud SDK installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each cloud and device method.